 - Equine therapy through ‘Taking the Reins’

 The school supports children with a wide range of educational and social needs, including those associated with attention deficit hyperactivity disorder, attachment disorder, autism, dyslexia, dyspraxia and social emotional and mental health difficulties.

-The staff team have worked successfully with children who are school phobic and can support young people back into school through an outreach approach and a gradual introduction to the school community.
+The staff team have worked with children experiencing emotionally based school avoidance and can support children back into school using a therapeutic approach and a gradual introduction to the school environment.
 The school is small, nurturing and enabling.

 The curriculum is designed to meet the individual needs of each child so they have the opportunity to meet their full potential, in an environment which is both therapeutic and supportive.